medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

 | trusted-block-hash   | required    | Block hash corresponding to trusted block height of Panacea |

-When the Oracle key and remote report generation is completed, the file is created with the following structure.
+When the oracle key and remote report are generated successfully, they are stored as file with the below structure:

 ```
 # Oracle home